-Squash Courts need to be saved for the future generations of squash players.
+Squash Courts need to be saved for future generations of squash players.

 From an outsider’s point of view, will there be enough squash courts in the next 5 years?